 \subsubsection{AIF360 Library}

-The AIF360 library was used to analyze bias in the same computer vision problem, leveraging its capability to handle multi-class classification directly.
-Results are summarized in Figure 2.
-Five fairness metrics were analyzed: \begin{enumerate} \item Metrics:\\ \begin{itemize} \item Statistical Parity Difference (SPD): Analogous to DPD, measures selection rate differences among sensitive groups. \item Average Odds Difference (AOD): Averages the differences in false positive and true positive rates between groups. \item Equal Opportunity Difference (EOD): Measures recall disparities between privileged and unprivileged groups. \item Generalized Entropy Index: Quantifies prediction randomness across groups to ensure fairness. \item Theil Index: Similar to the entropy index but more sensitive to small datasets. \end{itemize} \item Results:\\ \begin{itemize} \item The accuracy of the original model was 70\%, with significant bias observed across metrics. \item Mitigation algorithms were applied:\\ \begin{itemize} \item Reweighing and Disparate Impact Remover: Reduced bias effectively while maintaining the original accuracy. \item Adversarial Debiasing: Also showed promising results with minimal accuracy degradation. \item Post-Processing Algorithms (Equalized Odds Postprocessing and Reject Option Classification): Performed poorly, significantly increasing some fairness metrics and reducing accuracy to 17–18\%. \end{itemize} \end{itemize} \item Insights:\\ \begin{itemize} \item AIF360 provides a robust framework for bias analysis with multiple metrics and mitigation algorithms covering different stages of the machine learning lifecycle. \item Reweighing and Disparate Impact Remover were the most effective algorithms, offering a balance between fairness and accuracy. \end{itemize} \end{enumerate}
+The AIF360 library is used to analyze bias in the same computer vision problem, taking advantage of its ability to handle multi-class classification directly.
+In Figure 4, we present various fairness metrics from the AIF360 library, including Statistical Parity Difference, Average Odds Difference, Equal Opportunity Difference, Theil Index, and Generalized Entropy Index.
+First, we show the values of these metrics for the original model, which has an accuracy of 0.7050, without applying any mitigation algorithms.
+Then, we demonstrate the impact of applying different mitigation algorithms on both fairness metrics and model accuracy.
+The algorithms used include Reweighing, Disparate Impact Remover, Learning Fair Representations, Adversarial Debiasing, Equalized Odds Postprocessing, and Reject Option Classification.
+In Figure 5, we show the effect of applying these mitigation algorithms in sequential order, highlighting their influence on both model bias and performance.
+The results are discussed below.
+Five fairness metrics are analyzed: \begin{enumerate} \item Metrics: \begin{itemize} \item Statistical Parity Difference (SPD): Analogous to DPD, measures selection rate differences among sensitive groups. \item Average Odds Difference (AOD): Averages the differences in false positive and true positive rates between groups. \item Equal Opportunity Difference (EOD): Measures recall disparities between privileged and unprivileged groups. \item Generalized Entropy Index: Quantifies prediction randomness across groups to ensure fairness. \item Theil Index: Similar to the entropy index but more sensitive to small datasets. \end{itemize} \item Results:\\ The results of the AIF360 metrics with applying the mitigation algorithms one at a time (individually) and in sequential order are shown on Figure 4,5 and the summary of the results are shown in Table (\ref{tab:harm_definitions3}). \item Insights:\\ From the results in Table (\ref{tab:harm_definitions3}), we find that the original model has accuracy of 70.5\% and the highest bias metric (Theil Index) is 58.61\%.